-Pre-construction development work on a partially completed run-of-river hydroelectric power plant in central Kenya is under way thanks to a USD $0.2m development loan provided by REPP.
+Pre-construction development work on a partially completed run-of-river hydroelectric power plant in eastern Kenya is under way thanks to a US$0.2m development loan provided by REPP.

 The 6MW project is located on the Rupingazi River in a rural part of Embu County on the south-eastern slopes of Mount Kenya.
 It was halted in February 2018 after Kenyan-based project developers Kleen Hydro Limited were unable to raise additional financing to continue construction.
 At the time, it was one of the country’s most advanced mini-hydro projects under development.